-he journey to becoming a Radio City Rockette takes hard work, dedication and perseverance, but most importantly, it requires a solid support system; we wouldn’t be where we are today without the strong, exemplary female influences in our lives!
-From bringing us to our very first dance classes to cheering us on for our first performance on the Great Stage, these are the amazing women that have empowered and inspired us.
+he journey to becoming a Radio City Rockette takes hard work, dedication, and perseverance, but most importantly, it requires a solid support system; we wouldn’t be where we are today without the strong, exemplary female influences in our lives!
+From bringing us to our very first dance classes to cheering us on for our first performance on the Great Stage, our Mothers have alwyas been there to empower and inspire us.

 “As a young dancer, there were countless women I aspired to emulate!
 From Complexions’ Christina Johnson to New York City Ballet’s Aisha Ash, many fierce African-American artists inspired me to pursue my dance career at a very young age.
 Growing up in the south, I never got the opportunity to see the Rockettes perform live, but I made sure to never miss them on the Macy’s Thanksgiving Day Parade either!
 Every year, my mom and I would hover around the TV to watch the iconic group along with all the other Broadway performances, and without fail, my mom would nudge me every time and say “Samantha don’t you see it?
 I see YOU on that line.”
 Maybe it’s a goal I didn’t think I could achieve, or maybe it wasn’t in the forefront of my brain just yet, but either way, my mom continually manifested that dream and helped me make it a reality.
 It’s safe to say that Mama Cheryl is a big reason why I took that leap of faith and auditioned to be a Rockette.
 15 years later and I’m still kicking. —Rockette Samantha B.